Trace: • features

 - The architecture of the core is MVC type (Model-View-Controller).
 A coordinator handles the execution of an action according to the parameters in the URL.
 The possible actions are implemented in classes of jController type (controllers).

-- Jelix provide several output generators (jResponse objects): XHTML, CSS, ATOM, RSS, XML, RDF, XUL, XUL overlay, ZIP, PDF (from Latex source files or with TCPDF).
+- Jelix provide several output generators (jResponse objects): XHTML, CSS, ATOM, RSS, XML, RDF, ZIP, PDF (with TCPDF).
 Others formats are also possible.

 - Database access abstraction layer: jDb relies on PDO or its own classes (when PDO is not available) to access to the databases.